 Best Cabo San Lucas Snorkeling: Where to Go + What to Expect

-Look, I've been to a lot of beach destinations, but Cabo San Lucas snorkeling hits different.
+Look, I've been to a lot of beach destinations, but Cabo San Lucas snorkeling in Cabo hits different.
 We're talking crystal-clear waters, tropical fish that look like they swam straight out of Finding Nemo, and underwater landscapes that'll make you forget about everything happening above the surface.

 After countless trips to Cabo and way too many hours underwater (not complaining), I've figured out exactly where to go, which tours are worth your money, and how to make the most of your snorkeling adventure.
 Let's dive in.